lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

 - ### `#include <stdio.h>`

     - Tells the compiler to include information about the standard input/output library (`stdio`).

+    - No semicolon at the end of `#include` statement.

 - ### Arguments